 Robert joined Watsi on April 22nd, 2013.
-Five years ago, Robert became the 991st member to automatically support a new Watsi patient every month.
-Since then, 5,058 more people have become monthly donors!
-Robert's most recent donation traveled 4,800 miles to support Joseph, a newborn baby from Tanzania, to fund spina bifida treatment.
+Five years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 5,900 miles to support Mo, a refugee and student from Thailand, to fund brain surgery to remove a tumor.

 Joseph is a two-month-old baby boy from Tanzania.
 He is the last born of his mother who has eight children.
 His father is polygamous with two wives, Joseph's mother being the first wife.
 The second wife has five children making a family of fourteen children.
 Four children in the family have been able to join school but the rest have not had a chance to attend yet.
 Joseph's older siblings who do not go to school help their parents to look after their cattle of five cows and five goats.
 Both parents depend on small-scale farming of maize, beans, and vegetable for their food and they are able to sell a goat once in a while to be able to get money to buy other commodities.
 Joseph was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
 Without treatment, Joseph is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
 Our medical partner, African Mission Healthcare, is requesting $1,015 to cover the cost of Joseph's spina bifida closure surgery.
 The procedure is scheduled to take place on August 10th and will hopefully spare Joseph from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
 Joseph’s mother shared, “The money needed to pay our son’s surgery cost is too high for us to afford, kindly help us.”